 There was no single provider who could deliver on these requirements, so our client gathered together a group of specialists.

-• As the learning developer, we used our learning expertise and digital coaching format to develop engaging, interesting, and data-light learning.
+• As the learning developer, we used our behavior change learning expertise and digital coaching format to develop engaging, interesting, and data-light learning.

 • Our mobile developer ensured that the learning program would work on all mobile devices.

 • Our client was the subject matter expert on the youth and was critical to the development of all aspects of the solution.

 The above diagram provides an overview of the scope items the various providers were accountable for, and where scope items overlapped.
 Clearly, the only way for this project to achieve a successful outcome was deep collaboration, since almost every scope item required input from another provider.

 As Chief Learning Officer, you might have an idea, but be struggling to find a provider to help you develop the solution.

 What I learned was that working with various specialist providers on the project was a breeding ground for innovation.
 We were each able to bring our own unique perspective to the solution, making the final product rich and versatile and exceeding the client’s expectations.

 4 things to consider when putting your dream team together

 When selecting your providers, it’s a good idea to keep these considerations in mind:

 • It’s best if the providers share similar cultures and values.
 I would suggest that you find companies that value transparency.
 For the project to work, it’s critical to openly and honestly share risks, issues, and challenges.

 • Similar development processes will go a long way to ensure that development is as efficient as possible.
 In our case we worked with Agile software development and the mobile provider used the Waterfall development methodology.
 As a result, we were often out of synch in terms of project phases.
 This resulted in some inefficiencies and duplication of effort by both parties.